Brahminy Kite

 Where To Look

-- Carnarvon WA, NT, QLD, NSW, possibly northern Victoria.
+• Carnarvon WA, NT, QLD, NSW, possibly northern Victoria

-Search Species
+Similar Species

 Juvenile brahminy kites are easy to confuse with many other birds of prey, so record only on adults which are easier to identify.
 Ospreys, whistling kites and black-breasted kites can all look similar when on the wing; however, brahminy kites can be distinguished by their dark ‘fingered’ wingtips, chestnut brown wings and body that is half white and half brown.